Updates

-The Central Water Commission (CWC) monitors 166 major reservoirs across India, representing 71.2% of the country's total estimated live storage capacity of 257.812 billion cubic metres (BCM).
-As of April 2024, CWC data indicates that reservoir water levels have fallen below 45% of total capacity, a significant decline compared to the 10-year average for the same period, which stands approximately 15% higher.
-This decline is most acute in southern and western India, with some reservoirs, such as the Chandan Dam in Bihar, running completely dry.
-The drop in reservoir levels signals an impending water scarcity crisis, especially during peak summer months, threatening agriculture, industry, and domestic water supply.
+The Central Water Commission (CWC), under the Ministry of Jal Shakti, monitors 166 major reservoirs across India, representing approximately 71.2% of the country's total estimated reservoir capacity of 257.812 billion cubic metres (BCM).
+As of June 2024, CWC data reveals that the aggregate live storage in these reservoirs has dropped below 45% of their total capacity, signaling a critical water stress situation.
+This decline is especially acute in southern and western India, where reservoir levels have decreased sharply, raising alarms about impending summer water shortages.

 UPSC Relevance

-• GS Paper 2: Governance - Water resource management, environmental laws, inter-state river water disputes.
+• GS Paper 2: Governance – Water resource management, institutional frameworks

 Economic Implications of Declining Reservoir Levels